mlflow/mlflow-website/website/blog/2024-07-26-pyfunc-in-practice/index.md

 thumbnail: img/blog/pyfunc-in-practice.png
 ---

-If you're looking to fully leverage the capabilities of `mlflow.pyfunc`  and understand how it can be utilized in a Machine Learning, this blog post will guide you through the process.
+If you're looking to fully leverage the capabilities of `mlflow.pyfunc`  and understand how it can be utilized in a Machine Learning project, this blog post will guide you through the process.
 MLflow PyFunc offers creative freedom and flexibility, allowing the development of complex systems encapsulated as models in MLflow that follow the same lifecycle as traditional ones.
-This blog will showcase how to create multi-model setups, seamlessly connect to databases, and implement your own custom fit method.
+This blog will showcase how to create multi-model setups, seamlessly connect to databases, and implement your own custom fit method in your MLflow PyFunc model.

 <!-- truncate -->

 ## Introduction

 This blog post demonstrates the capabilities of [MLflow PyFunc](https://mlflow.org/docs/latest/python_api/mlflow.pyfunc.html) and how it can be utilized to build a multi-model setup encapsulated as a PyFunc flavor model in MLflow.
-This approach allows ensemble model to follow the same lifecycle as traditional models in MLflow.
+This approach allows ensemble models to follow the same lifecycle as traditional [Built-In Model Flavors](https://mlflow.org/docs/latest/models.html#built-in-model-flavors) in MLflow.

 But first, let's use an analogy to get you familiarized with the concept of ensemble models and why you should consider this solution in your next Machine Learning project.